elainezchen/robo-advisor/README.md

 pip install matplotlib

-(COPY CREATE ENVIRONMENT FROM CLASS GUIDE)

-also instructions on creating environment variable ALPHAVANTAGE_API_KEY
+also instructions on creating environment variable ALPHAVANTAGE_API_KEY / acquisition, "env" file setup instructions

 ## Usage

+The user should input a stock symbol into the program when prompted (for example, "K", "AAPL", "MSFT").

+The program will then compile all recent opening and closing prices, as well as highs and lows, and write it into a csv file.
+In addition, the program will recommend whether or not the user should buy the stock and offer a reason why.